arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/01.getting-started/getting-started.md

 6. Select the "Arduino-alvik" and move it to the "lib" folder in your Alvik.
    ![Setting the FW path on the Labs for micropython](assets/moving_alvik_folder.png)

-7. Go back to the main folder and select the "ucPack-mpy-main" folder and move it next ot the arduino_alvik inside the "lib" folder in your Nano ESP32.
+7. Go back to the main folder and select the "ucPack-mpy-main" folder and move it next to the arduino_alvik inside the "lib" folder in your Nano ESP32.
    ![Setting the FW path on the Labs for micropython](assets/moving_ucPack.png)

 8. Now go back to the main root of the files system on the Nano ESP32.
 Then in your local folder navigate to the examples folder once there, select the following files and move them to the main folder of the ESP32.